Home » Dining

 Honestly, I love burgers.
 Even when they’re bad, somehow, they’re still good.
 So is a Graze Burger a great burger?
 Yes, I’d say it is.
 It was probably the best burger I’ve had in a while.
 My burger was juicy and flavorful and so large that I couldn’t even finish it.
 It’s a lot of quality food for a good price.
 I also experienced friendly staff, but I also visited when the restaurant first opened during lunch, which is usually less crowded.

-I didn’t absolutely love the Six Mac macaroni and cheese.
-It came recommended, and while I’m sure the right person would love it, I prefer my mac and cheese a little more simple.
+I personally didn’t love the Six Mac macaroni and cheese, but I can be a bit picky when it comes to my favorite side dish.
 However, the burger was top notch and I will certainly be back to try some of the other craft menu items.

 The inside of Graze Burgers in Sevierville